 But that changed.
 The Empire valued artisanship and implemented many policies favoring the people that crafted these products.

 For example, they gave them freedom from unpaid labor, tax remissions, and higher social status.
 During the Mongol era, artisanship reached new heights.
 Some of the products like spectacular textiles sand porcelains began appearing.
-The blue and white porcelain, a style that many associate with the Ming dynasty, was first developed during the Mongol Era.
+The blue and white porcelain tea pots, a style that many associate with the Ming dynasty, was first developed during the Mongol Era.

 Life for Merchants